Celestial317/PsyAssist/README.md

 # PsyAssist: Multimodal RAG-Based Mental Health Chatbot

-**PsyAssist** is an intelligent, context-aware mental health chatbot that leverages **Retrieval-Augmented Generation (RAG)** and **tonality-aware dialogue** to offer personalized, empathetic support.
+It is an intelligent, context-aware mental health chatbot that leverages **Retrieval-Augmented Generation (RAG)** and **tonality-aware dialogue** to offer personalized, empathetic support.
 Built using Flask, it features a smooth and accessible web interface backed by a custom mental health knowledge base in PDF format.

 ---